Acne Treatment for African American Skin

 Treatment of Acne for People of Color

-If you are looking for effective acne for dark pigmented skin, Dr. Marcus Goodman specializes in treatment in dark skin and African American skin types.
-He has had high success rates for treating his acne patients who have darkly pigmented skin at his office in Roswell, GA.
-He has found that selecting the right acne treatment for black skin is very important.
+If you are looking for effective acne for dark pigmented skin, Dr. Marcus Goodman, Dr. Carmen Julian and team specializes in treatment in dark skin and African American skin types.
+They have had high success rates for treating thier acne patients who have darkly pigmented skin at our 4 office locations in Roswell, GA, Woodstock, GA, Marietta, GA and Dawsonville, GA.
+They have found that selecting the right acne treatment for black skin is very important.
 Because of its delicate nature and predisposition to scaring, it makes a big difference in the selection process for each individual.

 Board certified Dr. Marcus Goodman at Goodman Dermatology in Roswell, GA will first identify your skin type, the kind of acne you have, and how bad it is.
 Contrary to popular belief not only people with oily skin develop acne.
 In fact you can have any type of skin ranging from very dry to very oily and still develop acne pimples.
 Certain types of skin are prone to having certain types of acne but are not exclusively affected.
 The best treatment is going to be different for everyone depending on their own unique skin type and issues.

-Dr. Goodman is also very aware of certain treatments of darkly pigmented skin can cause adverse effects on their skin.
-He takes great caution when selecting treatments to avoid skin lightening and keloid development.
+Dr. Goodman, Dr. Julian and his team are also very aware of certain treatments of darkly pigmented skin can cause adverse effects on their skin.
+They take great caution when selecting treatments to avoid skin lightening and keloid development.

-While there are some treatments that you can do on your own, if your acne condition is extreme and lasts for long periods of time, you will probably need to seek advice from a dermatology professional like Dr. Goodman.
-Since he has treated so many people of color for, he has developed a positive reputation among the community and his patients recommend him to their relatives and friends.
+While there are some treatments that you can do on your own, if your acne condition is extreme and lasts for long periods of time, you will probably need to seek advice from a dermatology professional like Dr. Goodman, Dr. Julian and team.
+Since they have treated so many people of color for, they have developed a positive reputation among the community and their patients recommend them to their relatives and friends.
 Patients come from all over the Atlanta area including Alpharetta, Marietta, Sandy Springs, Johns Creek and Cumming, GA.